 Measurement for measurement’s sake will not produce the widespread organizational changes needed to achieve high-performance nonprofits that are equipped to realize greater impact and excellence.
-However, measurement is essential for creating impactful programs and communicating to donors and funders the changes that are happening due to the nonprofit’s activities.
+However, a measureable roadmap is essential for creating impactful programs and communicating to donors and funders the changes that are happening due to the nonprofit’s activities.
 Sometimes nonprofit leaders are guilty of avoiding measurement, because they believe their objectives are too vague or intangible to quantify.
 This can be especially true for organizations designed to educate and advocate for a particular topic.

 Yes, it would be easier if every nonprofit goal was as concrete as increasing revenues by 4% this quarter.
 In reality, measuring an increase in revenues is missing the true mission and ultimate impact of the organization.
 Nonprofits use their revenues to support their activities designed to change lives and circumstances.
 These are produced by changing behaviors and attitudes of policy makers and citizens – biking more, feeding children more fruits and vegetables, implementing universal design principles in new buildings, etc.